Nowhatta

 Nowhatta, (/ur/) known as Navyut (/ks/) in Kashmiri, is a town of historical importance situated at a distance of 5 km from Lal Chowk, Srinagar in Jammu and Kashmir, India.
 Nowhatta is famous because of Historical Mosque known as Jamia Masjid.
 Nowhatta area has eighteen sub-communities Mohalla.
-The place is also notable for high rate of stone pelting incidents in Kashmir.
-Each week after Friday prayers, people stage their protest against Indian rule which most of the time results in stone pelting incidents in the area.

 History

 Historically it has been the centre of various Islamic Universities during the period of Sultans.